yifeiy3/STLTree/README.md

 ```
 after training model, the printed rules will be under `LearnedModel/PrintedRules` with the same format.

+Available Command Line Flags:
+- `--threshold=t`   Only rules with error less than t will be printed, default 0.1

 To run evaluation on the tree model, run:
 ```
   python3 evaluation.py
 ```
 You would need to have a trained model ready before running the script.
 The output will be found in `EvalReport`

+Available Command Line Flags:
+- `--threshold=t`   Only rules with error less than t will be printed, default 0.1
+- `--interval=n --offset=m` Data handling parameters, should be the same as given for training.

 ### TreeNoSTL
 To run training on the tree model without learning STLrules, run